ProGamerGov/captum/captum/optim/README.md

 **Does the Optim module work with torch.fx?**

 No, the Optim module's dynamic control flow is not supported by [torch.fx](https://pytorch.org/docs/stable/fx.html).
+Custom modules though may be able to have some level of support for ``torch.fx``.

 This means that Torchvision's ``torchvision.models.feature_extraction`` [package](https://pytorch.org/vision/stable/feature_extraction.html) won't work as it requires ``torch.fx`` support.
 The Optim module's ``collect_activations`` function should be used instead.